APNIC-Labs/draft-kskroll-sentinel/README.md

    Note that this document is being worked on in GitHub - see Abstract.
    The below is mainly large changes, and is not authoritative.

+   From -05 to -06:

+      Paul improved my merging of Petr's text to make it more readable.
+      Minor change, but this is just before the cut-off, so I wanted it maximally readable.

    From -04 to -05:

    o  Incorporated Duane's #10